Kimbsy/y-combinator-animation/script.md

 (inc (inc 42))    ;; => 44
 ```

 We call a function by wrapping it in parens along with its arguments.
 We can nest them however we like.
-The expressions get evaluated inside to out, so the internal `(inc 42)` is turned into 43 and then passed into the second inc.
+The expressions get evaluated inside to out, so in the second example here the internal `(inc 42)` is turned into 43 and then passed into the second inc which gives us 44.

 ### Defining a variable